akshu17/Documentation/docker1/DockerMultipleEnv.md

+# How do you use docker for multiple environments?
 # Using Docker for Multiple Environments

 Great question!
 Using Docker for multiple environments (like development, testing, staging, and production) is a very common scenario.
 The idea is to keep your Docker setup flexible so you can easily switch or customize configurations for each environment without duplicating too much code.